 Can You Take NMN with Other Supplements?

 In general, yes.
 Many people opt to take NMN supplements with their regular daily multivitamins with no adverse effects.
 NMN isn’t known to negatively interact with any other supplements.
-However, a supplement may contain other ingredients that can.
+However, a supplement with unknown ingredients may contain substances that can.
 For example, certain herbals found in some supplements can interact with common medications.

 Always check with your doctor or medical professional before adding a new supplement to your regular routine.
 This is especially true if you have any underlying health concerns or are currently on any medications – prescription or otherwise.